 - Must have two years of college-level Chinese or the equivalent

 - Minimum 3.0 average language GPA

 - Minimum 3.0 cumulative GPA

-- The host university (Peking University) does not allow applications from Chinese citizens
+- The host university (Shanghai University of Finance and Economics) does not allow applications from Chinese citizens

 How to Apply